 Listening Session on Georgia State Community & Campus Climate

-President Becker will discuss the University’s action plan to address the Recommendations of the Task Force for Racial Equality, listen to the Georgia State community’s concerns, and engage in conversation about issues relating to our campus climate.
+President Becker discussed the University’s action plan to address the Recommendations of the Task Force for Racial Equality, listened to the Georgia State community’s concerns, and engaged in conversation about issues relating to our campus climate.

 Underrepresented Minority Faculty Survey Data Conversation

 Harvard University’s Collaborative on Academic Careers in Higher Education (COACHE) Survey is a faculty job satisfaction survey that provides actionable data about the conditions--the environment, policies, and practices--that support faculty doing their best work.
-This discussion will focus on the results related to underrepresented minority faculty at GSU.
+This discussion focused on the results related to underrepresented minority faculty at GSU.